This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven.
 Set the oven to 400°F (200°C) and allow it to preheat while you prepare the chicken.

 - Season the chicken.
-Pat each thigh dry with paper towels.
-Sprinkle both sides with lemon pepper seasoning and salt, pressing gently so it adheres to the skin.
+Pat 6 bone-in skin-on chicken thighs dry with paper towels.
+Sprinkle both sides with 2-3 teaspoons lemon pepper seasoning and ½ teaspoon salt, pressing gently so it adheres to the skin.

 - Make the sauce.
 Lower the heat to medium.
-Add the butter and minced garlic to the same skillet.
-Sauté for about 30 seconds, then pour in the chicken broth, lemon juice, and lemon zest.
+Add 2 tablespoons unsalted butter and 3 cloves minced garlic to the same skillet.
+Sauté for about 30 seconds, then pour in 1 cup low-sodium chicken broth, 2 tablespoons fresh lemon juice, and 1 teaspoon lemon zest.
 Stir, scraping up any browned bits from the bottom.

 - Bake until juicy and tender.
 Return the chicken to the skillet, skin-side up, and spoon a little sauce over each piece.
 Transfer the skillet to the oven and bake uncovered for 25 to 30 minutes, or until the internal temperature reaches 175°F (80°C).

 - Finish and serve.
 Remove from the oven and let rest for 5 minutes.
-Spoon more sauce over the top, sprinkle with parsley, and serve warm with your favorite sides.
+Spoon more sauce over the top, sprinkle with 2 tablespoons fresh parsley, and serve warm with your favorite sides.

 Notes